osa-ora/apim-3scale-demo/README.md

     name: 3scale-tenant-secret
   ```

-  how to get the access token ?
+  How to get the access token?
   Go to 3Scale Tenant, and create a secret "3scale-tenant-secret" on the namespace you are using with the same details.

   <img width="1190" alt="Screenshot 2024-10-04 at 9 06 25 PM" src="https://github.com/user-attachments/assets/3f4b3646-2731-48f0-8aa8-980c447d39be">